- Web Server

-How To Install VMware Server On Ubuntu 7.04 (Feisty Fawn)
+How To Install VMware Server + MUI 1.0.4 On Ubuntu 7.04

-This tutorial shows how to set up a Ubuntu Feisty Fawn (Ubuntu 7.04) based server that offers all services needed by ISPs and hosters: Apache web server (SSL-capable), Postfix mail server with SMTP-AUTH and TLS, BIND DNS server, Proftpd FTP server, MySQL server, Courier POP3/IMAP, Quota, Firewall, etc. This tutorial is written for the 32-bit version of Ubuntu Feisty Fawn, but should apply to the 64-bit version with very little modifications as well.
+This tutorial shows how to set up a Gentoo 2007.0 based server that offers all services needed by ISPs and hosters: Apache web server (SSL-capable), Postfix mail server with SMTP-AUTH and TLS, BIND DNS server, Proftpd FTP server, MySQL server, Courier POP3/IMAP, Quota, Firewall, etc. This tutorial is written for the x86 version of Gentoo 2007.0, but should apply to other architectures with very little modification.

 This guide explains how to integrate eAccelerator into PHP5 on a Debian Etch system.
 From the eAccelerator project page: "eAccelerator is a free open-source PHP accelerator, optimizer, and dynamic content cache.
 It increases the performance of PHP scripts by caching them in their compiled state, so that the overhead of compiling is almost completely eliminated.
 It also optimizes scripts to speed up their execution. eAccelerator typically reduces server load and increases the speed of your PHP code by 1-10 times."

 Installing Debian Etch From A Windows System With "Debian-Installer Loader"

 Debian-Installer Loader is a Debian Etch installer for Windows which adds an entry to the boot menu that allows you to start the Debian installation.
 Unlike the Ubuntu installation with Wubi, real Debian partitions are created during the installation.
 In the end, you have a dual-boot system (Windows/Debian).

 Network Analysis With Wireshark On Ubuntu Feisty Fawn